Mikael037/pdsnd_github/README.md

 (If month is chosen) Which month - January, February, March, April, May, or June?
 (If day is chosen) Which day - Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, or Sunday?

+Following information will be given:

+1 Popular times of travel:
+most common month
+most common day of week
+most common hour of day

+2 Popular stations and trip:
+most common start station
+most common end station
+most common trip from start to end (i.e., most frequent combination of start station and end station)

+3 Trip duration:
+total travel time
+average travel time

+4 User info:
+counts of each user type
+counts of each gender (only available for NYC and Chicago) earliest, most recent, most common year of birth (only available for NYC and Chicago)

 There is also a possibility for the user to view the raw data.

 ### Files used